 which the press manipulated the truth and were determined to correct the misconceptions

-Cincinnati to watch them fly their new machine on May 23 with the understanding that there
+Cincinnati to watch them fly their new machine with the understanding that there

 would be no photographs allowed.

-A crowd of about 40 people gathered at Huffman Prairie on May 23 to watch the Wright
+A crowd of about forty people gathered at Huffman Prairie on 23 May to watch

-flown successfully just six months ago.
-But the Flyer 2 proved more reluctant to leave the
+flown successfully just five months before, the Flyer II was reluctant to leave the

 ground.
-The new engine was hard to start and continually misfired when they finally got it
+The new engine was hard to start and continually misfired when the

 going.
 Orville made a run down a 100-foot launching rail but never rose an inch off the